Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 Yan and the Singer both let out an approving hoot.
 "About time!"
 The Singer exclaimed.

-"Yeah, they’re pretty… *oof!* ...excited."
+"Yeah, they’re pretty... *oof!* ...excited."
 Heff managed to get both hands on the end of Yan’s tail and succeeded in unwinding it a little.
 "Yan, buddy, a man’s gotta have ribs!"

 "You’re tough!
 Good to fight a little now and then."

-"Yan…"
+"Yan..."

 "Fine, fine."
 He loosened up enough that Heff sighed in relief, but didn’t let him go.
 Several of the other men nearby were trilling openly at the sight.